Alert

 During traditional open aneurysm repair, a surgeon makes an incision in your chest or abdomen and replaces the weakened part of the blood vessel with a fabric graft.

-If the aneurysm is at the aortic root—just above your heart’s aortic valve—a UNC REX Healthcare surgeon may be able to preserve the valve during an advanced procedure called valve sparing root replacement.
+If the aneurysm is at the aortic root—just above your heart’s aortic valve—a UNC Health Rex surgeon may be able to preserve the valve during an advanced procedure called valve sparing root replacement.
 This approach means you may not need to take blood-thinning medications long-term after surgery.

 Preparing for Your Procedure